-This Sub-Fund applies a controversy screening process for all its investments.
-This process aims to exclude from the investment universe companies that have committed significant controversies against the environment, human rights and international labour laws.
-The screening process bases its controversy identification on the OECD Business Guidelines and UN Global compact principles and is commonly called Norms-based screening, integrating a strict flagging system monitored and measured through

-Carmignac's proprietary ESG system START.
-A company controversy scoring and research is applied using data extracted from ISS ESG as the research data base.
+This Sub-Fund applies a controversy screening process for all of its investments.
+Companies that have committed significant controversies against the environment, human rights and international labour laws to name the key infractions are excluded.
+This screening process bases the indentification of controversies on the OECD Business Guidelines and UN Global compact principles and is commonly called norms-based screening, integrating a restrictive screening monitored and measured through Carmignac's proprietary ESG system START.
+A company controversy scoring and research is applied using data extracted from ISS Ethix as the research data base.